kl456123/Detection/README.md

 * The directory structure of project is like
 ```
 build/
-    xxxx_builder.py
+    -  xxxx_builder.py
 core/
-    models/
+    -  models/
-    similarity_cals/
+    -  similarity_cals/
-    bbox_coders/
+    -  bbox_coders/
-    losses/
+    -  losses/
-    ops/
+    -  ops/
+    target_assigner.py
 ```
 * structure description
-    * all models will put in models/(e.g. rpn_model.py,faster_rcnn_model.py).
+    * modules for training(xxxx_builder)
+        * optmizer, how to optimize
+        * scheduler, how to change leanring rate,
+        * summary_writer, how to visualize some data

+    * modules for model
+        * target_assigner, used for assigning each bbox labels for training
-    * similarity_cals/ is used for calculating similarity between bboxes and gt_boxes
+        * similarity_cals, used for calculating similarity between bboxes and gt_boxes(e.g. calculating iou)
-    * some common pytorch operators will put in ops/(e.g. meshgrid)
-    * all builder func will be put in build/
+        * bbox_coder, used for representing bbox(can be 3d bbox)
+        * model, (e.g. rpn_model.py, faster_rcnn_model.py)
+        * sampler, all subsample methods, (e.g. balanced subsample, hard negative subsample,...)

 If you want to develop a custom model, inherit from core/model.py and realize some abstract functions like ```init_params```,```init_modules``` and others